Beyond The Classroom

 The First Death — A Fraudulent Website

-My original plan was not to build rudder pedals at all.
-I had just come off six months of intensive work on the throttle controller, and honestly, the idea of immediately starting another full build was not appealing.
-I decided to simply buy a set this time.
+My plan was not to build anything.
+I had just spent six months on the throttle controller, and starting another full build straight away held very little appeal.
+This time I was going to buy a set like a normal person.

 I found a website that appeared to be selling flight simulation hardware.
-They listed a set of rudder pedals for around ₹17,000, which was within a range I was willing to consider.
-I placed the order.
-I chose cash on delivery as the payment method — a decision that turned out to be the only thing that protected me from what came next.
+The price was within a range I was willing to consider.
+I placed the order, choosing cash on delivery — a decision that turned out to be the only thing that protected me from what came next.

 The Second Death — Wrong Mechanics